 - Mintlify uses access tokens to pull information from GitLab.

-- GitLab uses webhooks to notify Mintlify when changes are made, enabling preview deployments for merge requests.
+- GitLab uses webhooks to notify Mintlify when you make changes, which enables preview deployments for merge requests.

 Set up the connection